ionic-team/ionic-docs/src/pages/appflow/package/credentials.md

 Provisioning profiles give your app access to be installed, or *provisioned*, on specific devices.
 For iOS App Development provisioning profiles, devices are selected manually.

-* Navigate to [Certificates, Identifiers & Profiles › Provisioning Profiles › Development](https://developer.apple.com/account/ios/profile/limited) in the [Apple Developer Center](https://developer.apple.com/account) and create a new provisioning profile.
+* Navigate to [Certificates, IDs & Profiles › Profiles](https://developer.apple.com/account/resources/profiles/list) in the [Apple Developer Center](https://developer.apple.com/account) and create a new provisioning profile.

 ![iOS Provisioning Profile](/docs/assets/img/appflow/ss-profiles-ios-pp-1.png)